Whyzanet/WhyzaGC/README.md

 serialmon - Monitor the MightyOhm serial connection for disconnects longer than 15 seconds

-grab - Read the MightyOhm serial data from softSerial GPIO RX pin
+grab - Read the MightyOhm serial data from SoftwareSerial GPIO RX pin

 process - Check for valid MightyOhm EOL serial data, flash the heartbeat LED, extract the required data for variables, averages and histogram display.